 Filing requirements with respect to lists, statements and schedules were governed by General Order M-192 until it was superseded by General Order M-408 in 2010.
+This rule was amended in 2013 to include the requirements established by General Order M-408, relating to the debtor's duty to file the list of creditors.
+The Clerk's Office maintains a register of mailing addresses of federal and state governmental units and certain taxing authorities pursuant to Bankruptey Rule 5003(e).
 General Order M-408 was abrogated and replaced by this Local Bankruptcy Rule in 2013.
 Amendments in 2013 also made mandatory certain procedures which General Order M-408 indicated that the debtor or the debtor's attorney "should" follow.
 Other clarifying amendments were also made in 2013.

-Subsection (c)(1) of this rule was amended in 2016 to remove the reference to "diskette" as an acceptable electronic format, and it was further amended in 2024 to remove the reference to a "CD" as an acceptable electronic format.
+Subsection (c)(1) of this rule was amended in 2016 to remove the reference to "diskette" as an acceptable electronic format.
+This format is, and it was further amended in 2024 to remove the reference to a "CD" as an acceptable electronic format.
 Diskettes and CDs are no longer supported as acceptable electronic formats.